Meet & Greet

-Today’s stop on the Walter Mitty Champions Tour is Balboa Park in sunny San Diego.
-Its 18 holes were created by William P. Bell, prominent during the “Golden Age” of golf course architecture in America, and opened in 1933.
-A redesign in 1995 was by Halsey Daray Corp. of San Diego.
+Today’s stop on the Walter Mitty Champions Tour is Balboa Park 18 in sunny San Diego, created by William P. Bell, prominent during the “Golden Age” of golf course architecture in America.
+It opened in 1933 and was redesigned in 1995 by Halsey Daray Corp. of San Diego.
+That’s the history, as far as I know.
+Trust the underdog to find the holes, wherever they are, one way or the other.

-The sea of well wishers gathered for the San Diego stop on the Walter Mitty Champions Tour parts for the underdog, whose body language speaks of hitting fairways and making birdies.
+The sea of well wishers parts for the underdog, whose body language speaks of hitting fairways and making birdies.
 The weighty words “victory” and “champion” unfurl in the imagination as if written by dueling sky pilots.
 Yet they are left unspoken – for now.
 The underdog’s unwavering, Pacific blue peepers tell all present that the pressure-packed importance of the occasion makes no impression on him.
 He steps forward into the charmed square of the tee box.

 Who is this dude?
 Looks like a newbie.